For patients

 As a result, developing sarcoma is frequently no one's fault, as it appears that it is a rare side effect of being human.
 However, in rare instances exposure to radiation and some chemicals can make some types of sarcoma appear, and sometimes sarcomas can run in families, but these are rare occurrences.

 If a person with sarcoma has other family members with related tumours, there is often an inherited mistake in DNA that increases the risk of developing sarcoma in that person.
-In that circumstance, it is worth being referred to the Genetics team linked to the Sarcoma team that can advise on this aspect.
+In that circumstance, it is worth being referred to the Genetics team linked to the Sarcoma team for advice on this aspect.

 The World Health Organization has estimated that there are at least 100 different subtypes of sarcoma that arise in soft tissues of the body (fat, muscle, connective tissues that hold our bodies together, and blood vessels) and at least 30 different types of sarcoma that arise in bone.
 Many of these are called benign tumours.
 These have often been present for a long time, but can grow to a large size and still require treatment.

-Benign tumours differ from more malignant sarcomas, that are often called high grade tumours.
-The high grade tumours often grow faster and can spread to other sites in the body.
-For example, one frequent site of spread is to the lung.
+Benign tumours differ from more malignant sarcomas, which are often called high-grade tumours.
+The high-grade tumours often grow faster and can spread to other sites in the body.
+For example, one frequent site of spread is the lung.

 If either a lump or tumour is detected, a scan is usually first performed.
 The types of scans are based on sound, X-rays or detecting the effects of a magnetic field.
 An ultrasound scan is harmless and is often a very useful scan that provides information on the size, consistency and blood flow to the tumour.

 An MRI scan is similar to a CT scan, except that the couch passes through a magnet.
-Although more noisy than a CT scan, this type of scan is an excellent way to look at sarcomas.
+Although it is noisier than a CT scan, this type of scan is an excellent way to look at sarcomas.
 Finally, a combined CT scan and special radioactivity scan called a PET scan is increasingly used, again providing more information about how active the tumour might be in taking up glucose (sugar).

-After a scan, the usual plan is to obtain a sample of the tumour in order to look at the cells and to detect the consequences of the mistakes in the cells of the tumour.
-This requires a biopsy, and is normally done with the aid of one of the types of scan described above.
+After a scan, the usual plan is to obtain a sample of the tumour to look at the cells and detect the consequences of the mistakes in the cells of the tumour.
+This requires a biopsy, and is normally done with the aid of one of the types of scans described above.
 Usually, the biopsy should be done in a centre that specialises in the detection, examination and treatment of sarcoma.

-Once the material is obtained, it takes the specialist pathology laboratory at least a week to process the material in order to identify what type of sarcoma or other tumour is present.
+Once the material is obtained, it takes the specialist Pathology Laboratory at least a week to process the material to identify what type of sarcoma or other tumour is present.
 More sophisticated tests can take much longer than this.

-As sarcomas are rare, specialist pathologists that are expert in examining sarcoma tissue under a microscope are needed in order to identify the type, grade and behaviour of the tumour.
+As sarcomas are rare, specialist pathologists who are experts in examining sarcoma tissue under a microscope are needed to identify the type, grade and behaviour of the tumour.
 This information is essential to advise a person of the correct treatment required.

 Despite modern surgery, most sarcomas that are higher grade require additional treatment.
 This is directed at the tumour cell and includes chemical treatments and radiation treatment.
-The chemical or chemotherapy treatments are sometimes used before and after surgery, and when the sarcoma has spread.
+Chemical or chemotherapy treatments are sometimes used before and after surgery, and when the sarcoma has spread.

-There are a wide variety of types of chemotherapy, some of which require stays in hospital, and some are given as day case treatment.
+There is a wide variety of types of chemotherapy, some of which require a stay in the hospital, and some are given as day-case treatment.
 Some of these treatments improve the chances of being cured of the sarcoma.
 Radiation treatment or radiotherapy aims to destroy any remaining cells after surgery, and is an important and effective treatment that improves the chances of cure.
 This involves a short daily visit to the nearest radiotherapy centre over a period of several weeks.
 Finally, radiotherapy can be very helpful in controlling sarcoma that has spread.

 When we first meet you, we explain what we might need to do and what tests might be required.
 We then arrange these, often on the same day that we meet.
 We obtain the information we need as quickly as possible, including that from other hospitals.
 We meet as a team every week.
 A week or so after your first visit the team discuss the best course of action and treatment.
 The team members that will be most closely involved then meet you and explain the options, risks and benefits of a course of action.
 If you need treatment, this starts within a few weeks.